 What a beautiful way to start the Advent Season!
 All women are invited to a special Advent Mass to help put hearts and minds in the right place during this busy season.
 This liturgy will be held on Wednesday, December 14th at 6:30 PM in the Main Church.
 Fellowship and hospitality will follow Mass in the meeting rooms.
 All are welcome!

 Join our Filipino community in celebrating the annual event of Simbang Gabi.
-This year, St. Mary will offer Mass at 7p.m. on December 23rd.
-Registration is required.
+This year, St. Mary will offer Mass in the Main Church at 7:00 p.m. on Friday, December 16th.
 The Mass will also be live streamed on the parish Facebook page.
-Due to the current health crisis we regret that the usual fellowship and hospitality will be cancelled for this year.
+All are welcome